Arminas19/Project2/README.md

 * I fixed the mobile screen problem by adding a div that surrounds the title so that the title is contained in a smaller section.
 * I removed console.log's from my code
 * I updated the image-container divs so that the user can only click the box once.
+* Validated my JavaScript code, now their is only 6 warrnings.
+* Left comment's for my HTML code.